mgba-emu/mgba/README.md

 	make
 	sudo make install

-This will build and install mGBA into `/usr/bin` and `/usr/lib`.
+This will build and install medusa into `/usr/bin` and `/usr/lib`.
 Dependencies that are installed will be automatically detected, and features that are disabled if the dependencies are not found will be shown after running the `cmake` command after warnings about being unable to find them.

 #### Windows developer building